exakat/php-dictionary/dictionary/optional-parameter.ini.rst

 Optional parameter are parameter fitted with a default value.
 They may then be skipped when the function is called.

-Optional parameter should be the last parameters : otherwise, PHP will have trouble figuring out which parameter uses which value.
+Optional parameter should be the last parameters: otherwise, PHP will have trouble figuring out which parameter uses which value.

 .. code-block:: php